 Racers will mountain bike, canoe, and orienteer while navigating to checkpoints containing wilderness medicine scenarios and questions.
 Some basic ropes elements may or may not be included.
 Teams of three will race on a course featuring three distinct loops.
-(There is no difference between Basic and Advanced courses this year as in past years.)
+(There is no difference between Basic and Advanced courses this year as in some years.)
 Orienteering will be highly emphasized.
 Each loop will contain questions and hand-on scenarios, designed to test your academic and practical knowledge of wilderness medicine.
 Teams will navigate by map and compass to checkpoints where they will encounter physical challenges or wilderness medicine scenarios.
 The team must successfully complete the task and demonstrate all procedures before moving forward in the race.
 Past races have involved treating everything from climbing or diving accidents to stove burns and altitude sickness.
 Expected race finish times are 4-8 hours.
 This is an unassisted race - no support crew.
 Teams of any three (3) persons - no less, no more, no exceptions.
 There are no age, gender, or training level categories.
 Medical training is NOT required to compete, however you will have a significant advantage if you and your teammates have some level of wilderness medical knowledge.

 Also in the past, CME/CEU credit for Physicians, PAs, Nurses, and EMS providers have been available for participation in this race.
 If this is available this year, that information will also be posted here.

 Thanks for your interest.
 We hope to see you in March!